Category: The Last Hotel

 The Crazy Writing Process for ‘The Last Hotel’!

 OnlineBook.org offers reviews of member’s books by other members.
 Recently, an author reviewed my second novel, The Last Hotel.
-This came as a pleasant surprise as I never solicited one.
-So, I posted it here as these reviews are not posted on Amazon or Goodreads where most readers look to read other readers opinions on books.
+This came as a pleasant surprise as I never solicited a review.
+So, I posted it here as these reviews are not posted on Amazon or Goodreads where most readers look to read opinions on books.
 Here it is, below and this is the link to it; An author’s review of The Last Hotel.
-If only this reviewing author knew the craziness involved in writing this book.
+If only this reviewing author knew the crazy writing process involved in writing this book.

 However, the review does offer a unique insight into this novel that had to write itself because the author only had one hand!
 As my husband kept telling me, ‘Writing a book, what a dumb idea!’
 I added in a few headings/comments to break up this review, so easier to read and please read on if you are interested in the crazy writing process for The Last Hotel.